A minimalist two-level foundation for constructive mathematics: The quotient model

 In order to give an idea on how the interpretation is defined, suppose to interpret { $\orig{Eq}(B, b_1, b_2)\ prop\ [\Gamma]$} assuming that { $(\, B\ type\ [\,\Gamma\, ]\, )^I \ \, \equiv\, B^I_=\ [\,\Gamma^I_{=}\, ]$}.
 Then, the term signatures $b_1$ and $b_2$ under context $\Gamma$ are assumed to be interpreted as \mtt-extensional terms { $b_1^I\in C_=\ [\Gamma^I_=]$} and { $b_2^I\in M_=\ [\Gamma^I_=]$}.
 Now, to give the interpretation we do not require as usual that { $C_=$ } is equal in \mtt\ to { $M_=$} and to { $B^I_=$}, but only that it is isomorphic to them via canonical isomorphisms.
 Hence we put { $(\, \orig{Eq}(B, b_1, b_2)\ prop\ [\Gamma]\, )^I\, \equiv\, \widetilde{b_1^I}=_{B^I} \widetilde{b_2^I}\ prop\ [\Gamma^I]$} where we have corrected the interpretation of $b_1^I$ and $b_2^I$ to match the type { $B^I$} as in definition~\ref{termis} by means of canonical isomorphisms.

-This explains why we give an interpretation $(-)^I: \emtt\rightarrow \mtt $ of \emtt-type and term signatures as extensional dependent types and terms in \mtt, that is not only partial as usual interpretations of dependent type theories (see first paragraph in appendix~\ref{emcq}), but also uses canonical isomorphisms.
+This explains why we give an interpretation $(-)^I: \emtt\rightarrow \mtt $ of \emtt-type and term signatures as extensional dependent types with canonical substitution morphisms and extensional terms in \mtt, that is not only partial as usual interpretations of dependent type theories (see first paragraph in appendix~\ref{emcq}), but also uses canonical isomorphisms.